M1 Abrams Tank

 Speed: 45 mph, accelerates from rest to 20 mph in 6 seconds, and carries enough fuel to last almost 300 miles without refueling.

 Range: 300 miles

 Number Produced: Chrysler and General Dynamics built over 2000 M1s between 1980-1985; the last basic M1 was retired from service in 1996.
 Between 1984-86, General Dynamics built IPM1, 894 of them.
 These had more armor in front and a bustle rack for storage.
-Basic M1s were retired from service in 1996, M1s and IPM1s are currently being retired from National Guard service, but many may be converted to current upgrades for use.
+Basic M1s were retired from service in 1996, M1s, and IPM1s are currently being withdrawn from the National Guard service, but many may be converted to current upgrades.